 So just what is Heroku?
 It’s a service for developers eager to get their applications online without having to worry about infrastructure details.

-What is Heroku?
 Metered, pay-as-you-go Cloud Computing services come in all kinds of flavors.
 Infrastructure as a Service (IaaS) offerings like AWS allow enterprises to shift their entire operations away from traditional data centers.
 The down side is that you’ll have to manage networking and provisioning yourself.
-On the other hand, Platform as a Service providers like Heroku, offer abstracted environments into which developers can simply drop their code and let the platform take care of the provisioning details.
+On the other hand, Platform as a Service (PaaS) providers like Heroku, offer abstracted environments into which developers can simply drop their code and let the platform take care of the provisioning details.
 You’ll give up some control, but gain simplicity and speed in exchange.

 Heroku itself, by the way, is built entirely on AWS cloud servers.

-Heroku uses Git (a distributed version control system for code management) to manage application deployments.
+It uses Git (a distributed version control system for code management) to manage application deployments.
 All you’ll need to do to deploy your application on Heroku is push your Git repository to their servers.

 What is Heroku and why are its application deployments so simple

-- Runs your application across a pre-set number of virtual servers.
+- Runs your application across a preset number of virtual servers.

 - Manages releases by rolling out your application to different environments.